JohnStuartPhil/project-2-rpsls/README.md

 ![Images not loading on a mobile screen in DevTools](assets/imagesforreadme/missingpicturesonmobilescreens.PNG)

-   - With assitance from tutoring, it turned out that this was an issue with the internet at my end.
+   - With assitance from tutoring, it turned out that this was possibly an issue with the internet connection at my end.

 ![Internet Dropping](assets/imagesforreadme/internetdropping.PNG)